casanova-lab/NHC/README.md

 ## Background
 The human genetic dissection of a growing range of clinical phenotypes is facing the challenge of genetic heterogeneity.
 Emerging data suggest that physiological homogeneity connects the gene products whose variations underlie a given phenotype.
 Gene burden tests are to identify genetic signals in case-control studies by assuming genetic homogeneity, which are underpowered in genetically heterogenous cohorts.

 We developed NHC method to systematically converge genes of biological proximity on a background biological interaction network, and to capture the gene clusters that harbor presumably deleterious variants, in an unbiased manner.
-NHC method is suitable for studying the patient cohort with an homogeneous clinical phenotype, which are likely caused by rare/uncommon variants with strong individual effects in physiologically related genes.
+NHC method is suitable for studying the patient cohort with a homogeneous clinical phenotype, which are likely caused by rare/uncommon variants with strong individual effects in physiologically related genes.

 ## Introduction
 We are providing the codes for gene clustering for (1) case cohort vs control cohort, and (2) case cohort only.